• Skip to primary navigation

 Prepare the Red Espresso Shot

-If you’ve never had rooibos before, it has a rich sweet taste that is similar to tea, or even a sports drink.
-It tastes good hot and cold.
-And although I am not a parent, I could see serving a cold-brewed rooibos to kids instead of the sugar-based drinks typically handed to children.
+If you’ve never had rooibos before, it has a rich, sweet taste similar to tea or even a sports drink.
+It tastes good, hot and cold.
+Although I am not a parent, I could see serving cold-brewed rooibos to kids instead of the sugar-based drinks typically handed to children.

 1. Only tamp enough to level out the shot.
 You are not packing it like regular espresso.